circleci/circleci-docs/jekyll/_cci2/hello-world.md

 ## Hello world for Windows
 {: #hello-world-for-windows }

-Using the basics from the Linux, Android, and macOS examples above, you can add a job that uses the windows executor (Windows Server 2019) as follows.
-Notice the Cloud version of this requires the use of `version:2.1` config, and orbs:
+Using the basics from the Linux example above, you can add a job that uses the Windows executor as follows.
+Notice the cloud version of this requires the use of `version: 2.1` config as well as orbs:

 {:.tab.windowsblock.Cloud}
 ```yaml